 Blood vessels are vital to your health: they supply your heart and body with everything that keeps you alive and gives you energy.
 Problems with your arteries and veins can be serious but are normally easily treated.

 It is important to see a vascular surgeon, even when surgery is not needed.
 Vascular surgeons specialise in every kind of vascular problem and will talk to you about how exercise, diet and medication all play a part in overall vascular health.
 When surgery is needed, vascular surgeons are trained in all types of interventions, using modern keyhole techniques for most surgeries, allowing you to recover quickly (often walking out the clinic straight after treatment) and returning to your everyday activities with minimal discomfort or downtime.

-All Vascular surgeries at the Cadogan Clinic are led by Mr Ian Franklin, one of London's top vascular surgeons and a leading specialist in vascular and endovascular surgery, treating all major circulatory conditions including varicose veins, deep vein thrombosis, aneurysms, poor circulation and thread veins.
+Vascular surgeries at the Cadogan Clinic are delivered by a team of London's top vascular surgeons and a leading specialist in vascular and endovascular surgery, treating all major circulatory conditions including varicose veins, deep vein thrombosis, aneurysms, poor circulation and thread veins.

 Due to the inherent complexity of the many vascular disorders, there may be more than one way of managing a particular condition.
-For this reason, when planning a procedure, Mr Franklin will discuss all the treatment options in a multidisciplinary team meeting, to ensure that all perspectives are considered before recommending a course of action to a patient.
+For this reason, when planning a procedure, your surgeon will discuss all the treatment options in a multidisciplinary team meeting, to ensure that all perspectives are considered before recommending a course of action to a patient.